 Wisconsin Broadcaster Emergency Personnel ID Card Program

-Station managers should note that these ID cards grew out of the need to keep broadcast transmitters on the air in times of disaster, and for MSRC personnel reporting to the local EOC.
-Specifically, these cards are not to be used by news-gathering crews or personnel.
+Station managers should note that these ID cards grew out of the need to keep broadcast transmitters on the air in times of disaster.
+These cards are not to be used by news-gathering crews or personnel.
 Such use would constitute a misuse of this program, and would jeopardize the program for all stations in the state.
 If there are any questions on the intended use of these cards, please contact WBA.

 Q: Who can I contact if the answers below do not address my questions?

 A: Please contact Kyle Geissler at WBA – email@example.com

 Q: Does this program cost my station anything?

 A: No. All costs are borne by WBA and WEM.